-- Step 1: does the tenant have an impairment?
+- Step 1: Does the tenant have an impairment?

 - Tenant’s responsibility to demonstrate.

-- Step 2: is there a connection between the impairment and the request?
+- Step 2: Is there a connection between the impairment and the request?

 - Tenant’s responsibility to demonstrate.

-- Step 3: it the request reasonable?
+- Step 3: Is the request reasonable?

-- Housing Provider’s burden to demonstrate unreasonable.
+- Housing Provider’s burden to demonstrate that it is unreasonable.